-At Anthem Home Care, providers of top-rated elderly care in Corpus Christi and the surrounding communities, we love helping seniors get back into a healthier, more energetic lifestyle.
+At Anthem Home Care, we love helping seniors get back into a healthier, more energetic lifestyle.
 Sometimes, having someone to work out with tends to make all the difference in making exercise a routine that older adults look forward to.

 We recommend putting together a playlist of the older adult’s favorite upbeat music, setting a designated time daily for working out so that it becomes a habit, and making it fun!
 Here are several simple exercises for older adults you can try with the seniors you love, right in the comfort of home:

 - Sit and stand: Simply stand about six inches in front of a sturdy chair, with feet placed in line with the hips and arms held straight out in front.
 Slowly bend the knees and sit down in the chair.
 Rest for a moment, and then press with the upper 2/3 of the feet to go back to a standing position.
 Repeat 10 times, twice a day.
 If possible, the exercise can be intensified by eliminating the chair and lowering into a squat (while holding onto a sturdy piece of furniture).